 Over the years, BBR has consistently delivered good returns to our shareholders.
 In view of the improved Group's performance, the Board of Directors is pleased to recommend a first and final dividend of 0.4 cents per share and a special dividend of 0.2 cents per share for the year, subject to approval by shareholders at the forthcoming Annual General Meeting to be convened.
 This translates to a payout of approximately 27% of its profits while maintaining sufficient cash reserve to invest in strategic opportunities.

 A NOTE OF APPRECIATION

-Geared up for sustainable growth, BBR is ready for the new opportunities and challenges which the future holds.
-We will grow from strength to strength in building our market leadership in the construction industry to meet the urbanisation needs of Singapore and beyond.
+BBR is well prepared for new opportunities and challenges and we will grow from strength to strength in building our market leadership in the construction industry to meet the urbanisation and infrastructure needs of Singapore and beyond.

 Prof. Yong Kwet Yew

 1 Building and Construction Authority media release “Public Sector Construction Demand is Expected to Strengthen this Year” published on 11 January 2018

 2 Ministry of Trade and Industry press release “MTI Expects GDP Growth in 2018 to Moderate but Remain Firm” published on 14 February 2018